00JMB/Active-Directory-Infrastructure-Setup-Configure-a-Domain-Controller-as-a-DNS-Server/README.md

 - **Established the Domain Controller as the DNS Server**.
 - **Validated connectivity between both systems**.

 This setup serves as the foundation for building an **Active Directory environment** and allows for further domain-related configurations such as **user authentication, group policies, and domain-joined machines**.
-With these fundamentals in place, we are now ready to explore more advanced Active Directory implementations.
+With these fundamentals in place, we are now ready to explore more advanced Active Directory implementations in the next lab: **<a href="https://github.com/00JMB/Configuring-On-premises-Active-Directory-within-Azure-VMs
+"> Configuring On-premises Active Directory within Azure VMs**